szweibel/workshops/how-to-use-dhrift.md

 For demonstration purposes, this workshop includes a JupyterLite notebook that allows you to write and run multiple coding languages.
 To use the notebook, simply click the Open Code Editor button near the top-right corner of the screen.
 This will open the code editor in a slide-out panel on the right-hand side of the page.

 Let's try running a simple Python code snippet.
-Click the Open Code Editor button to open the code editor, then create a new Python file by clicking the Python (Pyodide) button.
+Click the Open Code Editor button to open the Jupyter code editor, then create a new Python file by clicking the Python (Pyodide) button.
 If it prompts you to choose a kernel, select Python(Pyodide).

 Next, type the following code into the first cell of the notebook: